Luna, el misterio de Calenda: Production and release

 Created by Laura Belloso and David Bermejo and produced by Globomedia, Laura Belloso and Daniel Écija were credited as executive producers.
-The series was shot in a 1,300 m^{2} indoor set, with outdoor scenes primarily shot in Candelario (province of Salamaca), and additional outdoor shooting locations in Las Navas del Marqués (province of Ávila), and a forest in the province of Segovia.
+The series was shot in a 1,300 m^{2} indoor set, with outdoor scenes primarily shot in Candelario (province of Salamanca), and additional outdoor shooting locations in Las Navas del Marqués (province of Ávila), and a forest in the province of Segovia.
 The first season consisted of 12 episodes.

 The series premiered on 10 April 2012.
 The series returned with an 8-episode second season on 13 February 2013.
 The non-renovation of the series for a third season was determined before airing finished.
 The season finale aired on 10 April 2013.